 Kids have questions…LOTS of questions!
 And as parents, they expect us to have ALL the answers.
-Over the years and especially now since I’ve started this blog, I ask my friends what questions they and more so what questions their children have about Noah.
+Over the years, and especially now since I’ve started this blog, I have asked my friends what questions they have and, more so, what questions their children have about Noah.
 Here is a question that his friend, Trus, asked his mom.

 Here is his mom’s response.